 Regular readers know I am not a fan of resolutions, at least not those that are inexplicably tied to January 1.
 Someone please tell me what's magic about that date.
 Think about it...it is THE worst time to head to a gym, the weather is (usually) crummy for clearing out excess junk, and lots of folks are still paying for the holidays.
 Who has the mental capacity to start a new, lofty goal like saving more money or losing 15 pounds?
 Or even the amorphous, "get more organized" (where? in what way? for what purpose?)?
 Statistics show that only 8% of people who make resolutions actually keep them.*

-Still, I have to confess it's a good time to analyze what has been working throughout the year, and what has not.
+Still, I have to confess it's a good time to tease out what has been working throughout the year - and what has not.
 Whether it's the way your kids handle a bedtime routine, or how your team at work is communicating, reflection is a great thing in late December.
 And reflecting generally leads to, well, setting or adjusting goals.
 I have been looking over the 2015 calendar and noting the highs and lows.
 I'm looking into some new endeavors (lots of speaking, creating some "tips and tricks" videos, and...gulp...starting that book?), refining some old ones, and discarding what isn't serving me or my clients.
 You might even say I've been "de-cluttering" and reorganizing my plans.
 Is that the same thing as making resolutions?

 If you ARE compelled to make some New Year's resolutions, that's all good too.
 But I might make the suggestion that you calendar a day or two 2 months from now, and again 2 months after that (and so on), to check in on yourself.
 Write everything down (or make notes in your phone), and also note what you need - mentally, physically, or spiritually - to make those resolutions reality.
 Is the timing right?
 Does the resolution require support from other people?
 Have you been specific enough (see "get more organized" above)?